York among European cities to join ‘Art of Darkness’ project

 The Art of Darkness project is being co-ordinated by the University of Oulu in Finland, and includes the LUCI Association among its partner organisations.
 LUCI held its recent Cities & Lighting Summit in Oulu, which was attended by ILP President James Duffin, as the Institution is a member of the association.

-The other follower cities are Amsterdam; Berlin (Pankow District), Görlitz, Leipzig, and Potsdam in Germany; Helsinki and Tampere in Finland; Leuven in Belgium; and Reykjanesbær in Iceland.
+The other follower cities are Amsterdam; Brest in France; Berlin (Pankow District), Görlitz, Leipzig, and Potsdam in Germany; Helsinki and Tampere in Finland; Leuven in Belgium; and Reykjanesbær in Iceland.

-As well as follower cities, the project is currently developing five pilot sites at cultural heritage sites in Bologna, Copenhagen, Montpellier, Oulu, and Tallinn.
+As well as follower cities, the project is currently developing five pilot projects at cultural heritage sites in Bologna, Copenhagen, Montpellier, Oulu, and Tallinn.

 These will investigate how darkness-sensitive design, light art and co-design processes can create meaningful, inclusive and sustainable experiences in historic urban environments after dark.